explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 ![composition-full](/assets/composition-full.png)
 {: refdef}

-A well decomposed problem yields an elegant solution.
+A well decomposed problem produces an elegant solution.

-Next we solve each problem.
-Here we zoom in to focus on a single arrow, ignoring everything else.
+We solve each problem, zooming in to focus on a single arrow, ignoring everything else.

 {:refdef: style="text-align: center; margin: 20px 0;"}
 ![composition-full](/assets/composition-zoomed.png)
 {: refdef}

 In programming we solve small problems by writing functions.
 A function is an expression that gets you from `a` to `b` _and nothing more_.
 Given an `a` and no more than an `a`, it provides a `b` and does no more than that.

 Finally, we combine the solutions.

-So programming is about composition -- decomposing problems and composing the solutions.
+So programming and problem solving more generally, is about composition: decomposing problems, solving them and then composing the solutions.

 > Being able to decompose bigger problems into smaller problems, and then
 > combine the solutions, that’s essentially the description of... well, I don’t